 Second, by "logic" and "science" I do not mean static concepts.
 They have deep roots, and these roots are important, yet obviously they have evolved.
 Indeed, both have evolved significantly during very recent times.

 Popper was very critical of Aristotle.
-But he misses the main point, I submit: Aristotle's greatest contribution was to "time-binding"; above all, he "tamed" the Greek language, the language of philosophy, contributing vastly to devising a written language that could "cause" or at least "allow" (see my essay, Synergism) a multi-generational endeavor: the future learning from the past, future thinkers "standing on the shoulders" of previous intellectual giants.
+But he missed the main point, I submit: Aristotle's greatest contribution was to "time-binding"; above all, he "tamed" the Greek language, the language of philosophy, contributing vastly to devising a written language that could "cause" or at least "allow" (see my essay, Synergetics) a multi-generational endeavor: the future learning from the past, future thinkers "standing on the shoulders" of previous intellectual giants.

-In short, Aristotle contributed massively to starting an evolutionary process which would allow future thinkers, such as Popper, to build far further, "correcting" Aristotle, Plato, Socrates, Parmenides, Heraclitus, Pythagoras, Anaximenes, Anaximander, Thales, and all their colleagues and "students" ... past, present, and future.
+In short, Aristotle contributed massively to starting an evolutionary process which would allow future thinkers, such as Popper, to build far further, "correcting" Aristotle, Plato, Socrates, Parmenides, Pythagoras, Anaximenes, Anaximander, Thales, and all their colleagues and "students" ... past, present, and future.

-C. Binding Time, Standing Ever Taller
+C. Binding Time, Standing Taller